yq-leo/PlanetAlign/docs/source/tutorials/datasets.rst

 .. tip::

     For advanced users, you can subclass ``BaseData`` to add your own loading logic for large-scale or dynamically generated graphs.
+APIs designed specifically for dynmaic graphs will be included in future releases.